Branding Approval Process

 All marketing materials, including flyers, posters, videos, PowerPoint presentations, screen images, forms, online documents, brochures, banners, t-shirts and giveaways, must follow the university and division branding guidelines.
 Please download the Minimum Branding Checklistprior to submission for approval to ensure these guidelines are met.
 The items outlined below are the most common errors seen in the approval process:

-- Only one university logo per side and our departmental logos count as a university logo.
+- Only one university logo per side.

 - Phone numbers use all hyphens, so users may click and call from their smart phones!